PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Entity - If an entity has [display name](../legal-entities/display-name.md) then shows it otherwise shows legal name.
 - Section/Tag
   - Shows task tag in the next line of the section.
-  - For `Multi-step` task, if task has two tags, each tag appears on a new line.
+  - For `Multi-step` task, if task has more than one tag, each tag appears on a new line.
 - Task
   - Name of the task
   - All types of task except `Multi-Step` task, if task name is too long then it appears in the next line.
 (Never show ellipsis)